vsrinivas/fuchsia/development/benchmarking/running_on_ci.md

 ## Overview

 This guide will walk you through the process of adding a benchmark to CI so that its results are tracked over time in the performance dashboard.
-Right now this process only works for the Garnet and Peridot projects.
-Topaz and Zircon support is coming ([IN-199](https://fuchsia.atlassian.net/browse/IN-199))
+Today this process is supported for:
+* Garnet
+* Peridot
+* Topaz

+Note that Zircon benchmarks run in the Garnet layer.

 The reader should be familiar with the following: